battles-app/desktop/README.md

 <details>
 <summary>How do I connect my TikTok account?</summary>
-After installation, launch Battles.app Desktop and navigate to the settings section to connect your TikTok account securely.
+After launching Battles.app Desktop, go to Settings > Accounts to connect your TikTok account.
 </details>

 <details>
 <summary>Can I use Battles.app Desktop without a Stream Deck?</summary>
-Yes!
-While the Stream Deck enhances the experience with physical controls, Battles.app Desktop can be fully utilized without one.
+Yes, but for the best experience, we recommend using an Elgato Stream Deck.
 </details>

 <details>
-<summary>Is Battles.app Desktop available for macOS?</summary>
+<summary>Is Battles.app Desktop free?</summary>
-Currently, Battles.app Desktop is only available for Windows 10/11 (64-bit) systems.
+Battles.app Desktop is free for non-production use.
+Production environments require a commercial license.
 </details>

 ---

 ## License

-Battles.app Desktop is licensed under the Business Source License 1.1 (BSL 1.1).
-It is free for non-production use with the following conditions:
+Battles.app Desktop is under BSL 1.1.
+Free for non-production use.

-- ☑️ Personal use
+- ✅ Non-commercial use
-- ☑️ Development testing

-For production use, a license is required:
-- ❌ Without a commercial license
+- ❌ Commercial use without a license

 For commercial licensing, please [contact us](#).